Skip to main content

 As community members, we are all part of a web of interconnected individuals who have the power to take action to help others before, during, or after an event.

 A rape myth is a harmful and false belief about sexual violence.
 These beliefs shift the blame from the perpetrator to the survivor.
-Rape Myths make it out that a person who was harmed could have done something differently to prevent what happened.
-This is not true and a survivor should never be blamed for a perpetrators behavior of sexual misconduct.
-Rape myths can harm our community knowledge and attitudes about sexual assault.
+A survivor should never be blamed for a perpetrators behavior of sexual misconduct.
+Rape myths can harm our community's knowledge and attitudes about sexual assault.

 Below are some common rape myths and the factual information to correct them.